Volcanism on Vesta

 The three types of HED meteorites tell the story of the sometimes violent processes that shaped Vesta.
 The eucrites are hardened lava that flowed onto Vesta's surface; the diogenites come from rock buried deeper down; and the howardites are a mixture of the other two, created by impact mixing.

-Keywords: Astrogeology, Astrophysics, Basalt, Magmas, Meteorites, Vesta (Asteroid)
+Keywords: Meteorites, Astrophysics, Basalt, Magmas, Astrogeology, Vesta (Asteroid)